SBAMTeam/Ultimate-Tic-Tac-Toe-Backtracking/README.md

 # Try it out!

-To try the algorithm, checkout [this](https://sbamteam.github.io/Ultimate-Tic-Tac-Toe-Backtracking/) out!
+To try the algorithm, check [this](https://sbamteam.github.io/Ultimate-Tic-Tac-Toe-Backtracking/) out!

 # Contributors: